corvin-koegler/english-portfolio/report/report_002.md

     - Importance of modular design in software development.
     - Methods to visualize and assess the modularity of a codebase.
     - Case studies or examples of successful modularization.
-- **2.3 Test Coverage**
-    - Role of testing in software development.
-    - Visual tools to track and improve test coverage.
-    - Impact of test coverage on software quality and maintainability.

 **3. Evolution**